 - Janna Rintamaa, Publishing editor, Otava Learning

-You can also contact the University of Helsinki Career Services: careerservices@helsinki.fi
+The registration for host organisations is not currently open.
+You can contact the University of Helsinki Career Services about UNITalent season 2026: careerservices@helsinki.fi

 We will be happy to tell you more!